 Victims of modern slavery are also likely to be subjected to other types of abuse such as physical, sexual and emotional abuse.
+Staff members and parents/carers under the age of 18 are children and so this may apply to them, as well as the children in our care.

 This policy should be used alongside the following policies to ensure all children, staff, parents and visitors are fully safeguarded: